Federico Mateos

-Federico Joel Mateos (born 28 March 1993) is an Argentine professional footballer who plays as a midfielder for Chilean Primera División side Ñublense on loan from Universidad de Chile.
+Federico Joel Mateos (born 28 March 1993) is an Argentine professional footballer who plays as a midfielder for Chilean club Audax Italiano.

 Career

 After being in the Boca Juniors youth team, Mateos joined Tigre playing for the reserve team.
 Later, he played for the Primera B Metropolitana sides Colegiales and San Telmo.
 In 2018, he joined Primera B de Chile side Ñublense, getting the promotion to Chilean Primera División for the 2021 season after becoming the 2020 Primera B de Chile champion.

 In 2023, Mateos joined Universidad de Chile.
 In 2025, he returned to Ñublense on a loan for the season.

+Back to Universidad de Chile in 2026, he ended his contract and switched to Audax Italiano.